Salem Radio Network News Sunday, October 26, 2025

 The U.S. State Department did not immediately respond to a request for comment.

-(Reporting by Deisy Buitrago; Additional reporting by Kylie Madry; Editing by Franklin Paul and Stephen Coates)
+(Reporting by Deisy Buitrago; Additional reporting by Kylie Madry; Editing by Franklin Paul, Stephen Coates and Lincoln Feast.)

 Previous